henkerik/typing/README.md

 The soft typing analyses contains two distinct phases.
 In the first phase an instance of the monotone framework is specified and solved.
 The result is a mapping between variable and type for any given program point.
 In the second phase this result is used to check wether these types match the types we expect.
-The second process doesn't specify or solve an monotone framework instance and could be considered as a post processing step.
+The second process doesn't specify or solve a monotone framework instance and could be considered a post processing step.

 The following files and directories might be of special interest: